VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ## Automatic vmstorage discovery

-`vminsert` and `vmselect` components in [entrprise version of VictoriaMetrics](https://docs.victoriametrics.com/enterprise.html) support the following approaches for automatic discovery of `vmstorage` nodes:
+`vminsert` and `vmselect` components in [enterprise version of VictoriaMetrics](https://docs.victoriametrics.com/enterprise.html) support the following approaches for automatic discovery of `vmstorage` nodes:

 - file-based discovery - put the list of `vmstorage` nodes into a file - one node address per each line - and then pass `-storageNode=file:/path/to/file-with-vmstorage-list`